ralafferty/ralafferty.github.io/pages/tulsa-books-ad.md

 The names of Lafferty's lost books are critical for [literary scholars](http://ralafferty.tumblr.com/post/50714796965/27-golden-gate#comment-913492025).

-Many of his books were signed, or had contact tape with large letters on the spine (see photo).
+Many of his books were signed, or had distinctive labels with large letters on the spine (see photo).

 **Have you seen one of Lafferty's former books from Tulsa?**